xeolabs/xeolabs.github.com/index.md

 ### Process

-As a software engineer, I value process, communication, teamwork and simple, maintainable design, because those are what make this activity fun, healthy and profitable.
+As a **software engineer**, I value teamwork, process and simple, maintainable design, because those are what make this activity fun, healthy and profitable.
 <br><br>
-As an open source developer, I build on the generosity of a diverse community of passionate geeks.
+As an **open source developer**, I build on the generosity of a diverse community of passionate geeks.
 Often, I'll adapt our experiments and tools to the needs of my clients, resulting in greater efficiency and certainty of delivery.
-When additional hands are needed, I can also enlist the help of experienced engineers who I've previously collaborated with on various open source projects.
+When additional hands are needed, I can also enlist the help of experienced engineers who I’ve previously collaborated with on various open source projects.
 <br><br>
-**Got a project you'd like to discuss?** Fire me an email via the address below!
-Please note that, after the first couple of meetings, we'll need to formalize things before moving forward.
+**Got a project you'd like to discuss?** Fire me an email via the address below! [^1]

 <br>
 ![Email](../images/email.png)

+[^1]: Please note that, after the first couple of meetings, we'd need to formalize things before moving forward.